olinox14/xdice/docs/dice_notation.md

 #### Selective results

-This pattern can be followed by `Ln` and/or `Hn` expressions.
-'L' and 'H' respectively stand for lowest and highest.
+The `AdX` pattern can be followed by `Ln` and/or `Hn` ('L' and 'H' respectively stand for lowest and highest).

 In this case, the lowest/highest n scores will be discard when the dice will be rolled.

-> `3D6L1` will roll three 6-sided dice, and drop the lowest, while `3D6H1` will roll three 6-sided dice, and drop the highest.
+*Eg: `3D6L1` will roll three 6-sided dice, and drop the lowest, while `3D6H1` will roll three 6-sided dice, and drop the highest.*

+Notes:
-If no number follow the 'L' or 'H', it is assumed to be a 1.
+* If no number follow the 'L' or 'H', it is assumed to be a 1.
-'L' and 'H' can be combined inside a single pattern.
+* 'L' and 'H' can be combined inside a single pattern.

-## Patterns
+### Patterns

-> Following patterns can be passed to the Pattern.parse() class method.
+> Patterns describes here can be passed to the Pattern.parse() class method.

-#### Bases

 `AdX` notations can be integrated in complex expressions.